Flexberry/flexberry.github.io/pages/products/flexberry-bpm/fbpm_components.en.md

 ### jBPM
 In addition to the basic kernel, providing support for business processes throughout the life cycle jBPM supports many additional features and tools:
 * The Eclipse editor and the web editor to support the graphical creation of business processes (drag drop &).
-* Support for plug `ручных` tasks and services based on WS-HumanTask for including tasks performed by employees.
+* Support for plug-qmc «manual tasks and services based on WS-HumanTask for including tasks performed by employees.
 * Management console supports the management of the process instances, task lists, and manage task form, reporting.
 * Additional git repository of process models for versioning models and run the correct version of the process.
 * Recording the history (for requests / monitoring / analysis).